-The CP can provide test stimulation during tined lead implantation and can wirelessly communicate with the implanted Neurostimulator to check device status and program the device.
+The CP can provide test stimulation during tined lead and PNE lead implantation and can wirelessly communicate with the Stimulator to check device status and program the device.
+The Trial Stimulator is used for trial SNM therapy whereas the Neurostimulator is used for chronic SNM therapy.

-Note: The CP is required to implant a tined lead or program a Neurostimulator for chronic SNM therapy.
+Note: The CP is required to implant a lead (tined lead or PNE lead) or program a Stimulator.
 Confirm the availability and operation of a CP prior to beginning a lead implant procedure.